 - A. Any police employee who takes an action or use of force that causes a death or injury to another or that is alleged to have caused a death or injury to another shall immediately notify his or her supervisor and shall submit a "Police Response to Aggression/Resistance Report" to his/her supervisor describing the circumstances of the incident before the end of the shift. - B. Any police employee who applies force through the use of non-lethal weapons or physical force shall immediately notify his/her supervisor and submit a "Police Response to Aggression/Resistance Report" within twenty-four (24) hours of the incident. - C. All Police Response to Aggression/Resistance Reports are to be read and signed by the Watch Commander or other supervisor.
 Should a complaint arise against an employee regarding the police response to aggression/resistance, the Watch Commander will review the report with the complainant and with the employee to determine if disciplinary action should be taken.
 Should it be necessary to gather more information, the watch commander may request an investigation by the Internal Affairs Officer.
 A written report of the incident, the complaint and a record of the Watch Commander's review are to be delivered to the Assistant Chief of Police as soon as the investigation is completed.
 All Police Response to Aggression/Resistance Reports will be maintained by the Captain in the Patrol Division or his designee. - D. Whenever an employee takes an action that results in the death of another person, an investigation of the incident shall be made by the Captain of Investigations.
+The investigation will be administrative in nature.
 The captain will submit written reports to the Chief of Police and the employee's Watch Commander no later than two days after the incident.
-The report will include the status of the investigation. - E. The Chief of Police may, at his discretion, request that the Georgia Bureau of Investigation or other outside agency conduct the investigation or conduct a parallel investigation to ensure that the impartiality of the investigation is maintained. - F. All Police Response to Aggression/Resistance reports shall be reviewed annually by the Patrol Division Captain or his designee and the Accreditation Manager.
+The report will include the status of the investigation. - E. The Chief of Police may, at his discretion, request that the Georgia Bureau of Investigation or other outside agency conduct the investigation to ensure that the impartiality of the investigation is maintained. - F. After the GBI investigation is completed, the District Attorney will receive copies of the GBI report.
+Once the District Attorney's Office finalizes its review or a criminal prosecution, the report could also be released pursuant to the Georgia Open Records Act. - G. The information presented within this policy will serve as awareness training for all employees.
+The policy is set up to serve as a checklist for agency personnel responsible for managing these types of incidents.
+Personnel responsible for managing such incidents will receive on the job training from his/her direct supervisor on the process of how to handle incidents where someone is seriously injured or killed.
+Video training may also be provided.

+H. All Police Response to Aggression/Resistance reports shall be reviewed annually by the Patrol Division Captain or his designee and the Accreditation Manager.
 The Patrol Division Captain or his designee will analyze information about all incidents and will then make a report to the Chief of Police outlining information found.
 This information will assist the Training Unit in making decisions for future training needs in the area of police response to aggression/resistance.